ardera/flutter-pi/README.md

 `[flutter engine options...]` will be passed as commandline arguments to the flutter engine.
 You can find a list of commandline options for the flutter engine [Here](https://github.com/flutter/engine/blob/master/shell/common/switches.h).

 ### gstreamer video player
 Gstreamer video player is a newer video player based on gstreamer.
-The older video player (omxplayer_video_player) was based on deprecated omxplayer and it was kind of a hack.
-So I recommend using the gstreamer one instead.

 To use the gstreamer video player, just rebuild flutter-pi (delete your build folder and reconfigure) and make sure the necessary gstreamer packages are installed.
 (See [dependencies](#dependencies))